-- 1. To enter System Setup, press F2 immediately after a turning on or restarting your system. - 2.
+- 1. To enter System Setup, press F2 immediately after turning on or restarting your system. - 2.
 On the System Setup Main Menu screen, click System BIOS > System Security. - 3.
-On the System Security screen, verify that Password Status is set to Unlocked. - 4.
+On the System Security screen, ensure that Password Status is set to Unlocked. - 4.
 In the System Password field, alter or delete the existing system password, and then press Enter or Tab. - 5.
 In the Setup Password field, alter or delete the existing setup password, and then press Enter or Tab.
-If you change the system and setup password a message prompts you to reenter the new password.
+If you change the system and setup password, a message prompts you to reenter the new password.
 If you delete the system and setup password, a message prompts you to confirm the deletion. - 6.
 Press Esc to return to the System BIOS screen.
-Press Esc again, and a message prompts you to save the changes. - 7.
-Select Setup Password, change or delete the existing setup password and press Enter or Tab.
+Press Esc again, and a message prompts you to save the changes.